-Investing in our common stock may involve a high degree of risk.
+Investing in our common stock may involve a significant degree of risk.

 The investments we make in accordance with our investment objectives may result in a higher amount of risk, volatility or loss of principal than alternative investment options.
-Our investments may be highly speculative and aggressive, and therefore, an investment in our common stock may not be suitable for someone with lower risk tolerance.
+Our investments may be highly speculative and aggressive, and therefore, an investment in our common stock may not be suitable for someone with lower risk tolerance and investors in our common stock may experience losses and volatility.